YunoHost-Apps/nextcloud_ynh/README.md

 To install and configure it:
 - Install *Community Document Server* application in your Nextcloud.
 That's the part that runs OnlyOffice server.
 - Install OnlyOffice application.
 That's the client part that will connect to an OnlyOffice server.
 - Then in Settings -> OnlyOffice (`https://yourdomain.tld/nextcloud/settings/admin/onlyoffice`), you need to configure its URL with `https://yourdomain.tld/nextcloud/index.php/apps/documentserver_community/` (an URL might be defined by default, but is not always correct).
+Please note the **`/index.php/`**.
 Keep others server parameters empty.
 Save it.
 - You can also configure which file formats should be opened by OnlyOffice.
 - Here you go :) You should be able to create new type of documents and open them.